Retail Store Manager

 In Canada, the federal government groups and organizes occupations based on a National Occupational Classification (NOC) system.
 This alis occupation may not reflect the entire NOC group it is part of.
 Data for the NOC group can apply across multiple occupations.

 The NOC system is updated every 5 years to reflect changes in the labour market.
 Government forms and labour market data may group and refer to an occupation differently, depending on the system used.
-Here is how this occupation has been classified over time:

 Retail store managers oversee the operation of retail outlets.
 These can include department stores, supermarkets, car dealerships, and specialty boutiques.
 Their main job is to ensure their businesses make a profit.

-In many workplaces, store managers are also expected to motivate and provide leadership to their staff.
+In many workplaces, store managers are expected to lead and motivate their staff.
 Specific duties vary with the size and nature of the business.
 In general, store managers supervise the day-to-day operations of the store.
 They also:

 Store managers also may: